Mr. Solo Exhibition: We'll Meet Again

 Fukuoka Asian Art Museum Exhibition Gallery

 Mr., who enrolled in an art institute in 1993, gradually developed doubts about the academic painting expressions, and started producing installation art which overlapped his own cluttered daily life with the Italian Arte Povera movement.
 A turning point in his career came in 1996, when he encountered artist Takashi Murakami.
 Under Murakami’s mentorship, Mr. began presenting a series of artworks that directly incorporated his own otaku sensibilities into the context of art.
 Since 2000, he has been producing a variety of works that further deepen the ideas of Superflat*, a theory advocated by Takashi Murakami, as one of its key practitioners.
-Using memories of his home environment during childhood and his school life, familiar anime and manga-like characters, and a street sensibility shaped by his past as a former delinquent, he reconstructs the flat, homogeneous Japanese spaces covered by fast culture and fancy commodities—which is our everyday life, the chaotic condition of contemporary Japan—through diverse modes of expression including painting, sculpture, video, and installation.
+Using memories of his home environment during childhood and his student years, familiar manga and anime characters, and a street sensibility shaped by his past as a former delinquent as backdrops of his work, Mr. dynamically reconstructs the Japanese landscape and everyday life saturated with fast culture and fancy commodities.

-Mr.’s work taps into the emotional turmoil of a teenager’s sensitive and unstable mind and serves as a form of confession that reflects his own subconscious.
-His body of artworks depicting quintessentially contemporary emotions such as the emptiness behind liveliness and isolation created by excessive informatization are at once the artist’s self-portrait and a portrait reflecting the real state of contemporary Japan.
-Yet within them lies the artist’s strong resilience, which discovers hope beyond the instability of society.
+Mr.’s work captures the emotional turmoil of a teenager’s sensitive and unstable mind and serves as a form of confession that reflects his own subconscious.
+His artworks depicting quintessentially contemporary emotional tones, such as the emptiness behind liveliness and isolation created by excessive informatization, are at once the artist’s self-portrait and a portrait reflecting the real state of Japanese society.
+Within them lies the artist’s strong resilience, which attempts to discover hope beyond a chaotic society.

-Bringing together more than 80 artworks including new paintings, monumental sculptures, large-scale installations, and videos, this exhibition is the first extensive exhibition in Japan to explore the essence and appeal of Mr.
+Bringing together more than 80 artworks, from new, large-scaled paintings and sculptures to monumental installations and videos, this is the first extensive exhibition in Japan to explore the essence and appeal of Mr.

 Photo by Claire Dorn